 (1) they usually pay out much quicker upon death compared to other types of life insurance policies.
 Upon your death, your beneficiary receives the money or you can assign part of the death benefit to the funeral home of your choice

 (2) unless you have significant health complications, coverage is day 1 (i.e., tax-free if you die the next day, your beneficiaries will have the money to pay for your funeral)

-(3) the death benefit is tax-free.
+(3) the death benefit is income tax-free.
 Other ways of savings, such as an annuity or savings account, can be taxable to your heirs

 (4) lets you stay in control.
 Pre-burial services through a funeral home could be disadvantageous in that the services apply only to the home and nowhere else.
 What if you decide to move?
 A life insurance policy allows you to have the money for “anywhere.”
 We really are not making that up